eliasbagley/eliasbagley.github.io/_posts/2015-10-04-essential-android-studio-plugins.markdown

 ## 12. [Anko][anko-link]<br>

 Another gem by JetBrains.
-If you're using Kotlin, Anko allows you to build user interfaces in code with a declarative DSL instead of XML.
+If you're using Kotlin, Anko allows you to build user interfaces in code with a declarative DSL instead of XML, among other things.

 [otto-plugin-link]: https://github.com/square/otto-intellij-plugin
 [ideavim-plugin-link]: https://github.com/JetBrains/ideavim